 Syntax

-Because it’s a struct, `Point` is allocated on the stack.
-No GC pressure!
-Because it’s a record, you get:
+Since it’s a struct, `Point` lives on the stack.
+No GC pressure for creating thousands of them in a loop.

 Discover more from C4: Container, Code, Cloud & Context